Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Main Results

 Random sampling from data streams, \ie in one pass over the data without knowing beforehand the size $n$ of the dataset, has been investigated by \textcite{paige2016SupersamplingReservoir}; no convergence rates have however been reported in this setting.
 Note that our quadrature rule can be interpreted as a kind of Nyström approximation~\pcite{williams2001UsingNystromMethod}, and many other sampling rules have been studied in this context \pcite{fanuel2022NystromLandmarkSampling,kumar2012SamplingMethodsNystrom}.

 \paragraph{Space-filling methods} In the setting where $\dspace$ is a compact set, multiple methods have been proposed to fill the space with more regularity than what a Monte-Carlo sample would typically produce.
 Such methods have been studied for decades in the literature on model-free design of experiments, see for instance \textcite{garud2017DesignComputerExperiments}.
-Quasi Monte-Carlo (QMC) methods is a well-known way to generate low-discrepancy sequences, but is usually restricted to very particular domain and distributions − such as the uniform distribution on the hypercube, or the Gaussian distribution on the sphere. \textcite{briol2019ProbabilisticIntegrationRole} for instance showed that quasi-optimal rates could be obtained via QMC for Sobolev spaces of dominating mixed smoothness on $[0,1]^d$.
+Quasi Monte-Carlo (QMC) methods is a well-known way to generate low-discrepancy sequences, but is usually restricted to very particular domain and distributions − such as the uniform distribution on the hypercube, or the Gaussian distribution on the sphere. \textcite[Theorem 15.21]{dick2010DigitalNetsSequences} for instance derived rates that are arbitrary close to the optimal one for QMC and Sobolev spaces of dominating mixed smoothness on $[0,1]^d$, see also \textcite{briol2019ProbabilisticIntegrationRole}.
+We refer the reader to \textcite{dick2022LatticeRulesNumerical} for a broader coverage of these methods.

 In the context of kernel interpolation, Fekete points are defined as the nodes $\ldm$ maximizing $\det(K_m)$, by analogy with polynomial interpolation in 1d where one is interested in the points maximizing the determinant of the Vandermonde matrix \pcite{bos2010ComputingMultivariateFekete}.
 Maximizing directly $\det(K_m)$ is most often untractable or expensive, but kernel approximations can naturally be used~\pcite{karvonen2021KernelbasedInterpolationApproximate}.
 Note that this objective is related to the density used in the continuous volume sampling method mentioned above \pcite{belhadji2020KernelInterpolationContinuous}, however there is here no dependence in the probability measure $\td$ (or $\td$ is assumed to be uniform).